Barrier-Free Shower Ideas

 Barrier-free showers can be as small as 3x3 feet, but 3x4 feet is considered a better choice for easy movement.
 Showers measuring 5x5 feet or larger easily accommodate two people.
 Whether custom built or prefab, barrier-free showers work best if recessed into the floor and should be installed by professionals; barrier-free showers usually have no rims to contain water, so shower floors must be slanted to ensure proper drainage.
 Walls should be reinforced to support grab bars and built-in seats.

 Prefabricated units, some of which are sized to replace an existing bathtub, are available as one- or multiple-piece stall and corner units.
-Generally, models range from 39x39 inches up to 72x36-inch units and are priced from $900 to $3,000.
+For barrier-free shower stalls, models range from 39x39 inches up to 72x36-inch units and are priced from $900 to $3,000.
 Some options can be installed atop existing floors, while others can be recessed so they're flush with adjacent floors.
 Barrier-free shower pans, which range from 3x3 feet upwards to 72x48 inches and from about $400 to $800 in price, provide foundations for semi-custom shower designs.

 When designing a barrier-free shower, make sure risks are curtailed and workings are conveniently and comfortably situated for users.
 Select nonslip flooring materials and install doors that swing away from incoming traffic.
 Add a built-in stationary or fold-down bench for those who prefer showering while seated.
 Position showerheads, showerhead controls, wall-mount sprays, and storage niches so they serve (and can be reached by) both standing and seated users.